API Service Users

 To test the endpoint, you should first locate it in Bob’s reference guide and set the service user's credentials.

-For step-by-step instructions, see how to Test endpoints.
+For step-by-step instructions, see how to Testing.

 Step 5: Use the API service user in the authorization header

-When you send the HTTP requests to call Bob’s API, you need to include an authorization header:
+When you send the HTTP requests to call Bob’s API, you need to include an authorization header.

 Frequently asked questions